 However, we view them, text producing objects, such as Intimate Fields, suggest a welcome dimension to the electronic manuscript genre.

 In Emily Short's First Draft of the Revolution, (prototyped and produced by Liza Daly; final development and visual design: inkle) the narrative unfolds on letters which appear magically to hundreds-of-miles away recipients -- as if they were electronic mail.
 But immersed in the illusion of the ancient substrate of paper, our perception of the process is altered.

 Warning that "It is dangerous to deceive a husband of magic-using rank..." the narrative opens with a letter to her husband from the primary correspondent, Juliette, who in Short's words "has been banished for the summer to a village above Grenoble: a few Alpine houses, a deep lake, blue sky, and no society."
-As the reader joins Juliette and her correspondents in the letter writing process, the necessity to work with the composition of the letters (they cannot be sent without interactive editing) involves the reader in an increasingly potent exchange of letters, one that parallels the power of ubicomp surveillance in our own world, while with the illusion of "linking paper" at the same time it conveys the past.
+As the reader joins Juliette and her correspondents in the letter writing process, the necessity to work with the composition of the letters (they cannot be sent without interactive editing) involves the reader in an increasingly potent exchange of letters, one that parallels ubicomp surveillance in our own world, while, with the illusion of "linking paper", at the same time, it conveys the past.

 I n the late middle ages, there are indications that monks carried manuscripts around and read from them in local communities, whose inhabitants could not read.
 As if they were PowerPoints, manuscripts were held on the laps of prelates or mounted on lecterns.
 The goal was to convey moral messages, for example bestiaries featured images of animals, whose illustrated lives promoted virtues.